freeradical13/freeradical13.github.io/index.md

 [Punctuated Equilibrium][] occurs when there are bursts of speciation with relatively unchanging species in between.

+The [Island Equilibrium Model][] (or the MacArthur-Wilson Model, or Insular Biogeography) observes that the number of species in an isolated ecosystem stabilizes at a dynamic equilibrium related to rates of immigration and extensions/emmigration, the migration distance to the ecosystem from other ecosystems, and the size of the ecosystem.

 ## Laboratory Techniques

 [In vitro][] describes an experiment run in or on glass and outside an organism's normal environment, whereas [in vivo][] describes an experiment run on an organism in its normal environment.